1957 in the Vietnam War: April

-A CIA National Intelligence Estimate said that the Viet Cong in South Vietnam numbered 5,000 to 8,000 and along with about 2,000 armed members of the Cao Đài and Hòa Hảo sects were "widely dispersed and probably not capable of more than local harassment of government forces and local populations."
+A CIA National Intelligence Estimate said that the Viet Cong (VC) in South Vietnam numbered 5,000 to 8,000 and along with about 2,000 armed members of the Cao Đài and Hòa Hảo sects were "widely dispersed and probably not capable of more than local harassment of government forces and local populations."

 May

 The Civil Police Administration project of Michigan State University surveyed the police and paramilitary resources of South Vietnam.
 The para-military Civil Guard (CG) had 54,000 members and was responsible for patrolling rural areas and maintaining law and order.
 The Self Defense Corps (SDC) with about 50,000 members was a militia force to protect villages from subversive activities.
-These two organizations were poorly equipped, trained, and disciplined, especially the SDC whose "capability to withstand assaults by armed and organized Viet Cong units is virtually nil."
+These two organizations were poorly equipped, trained, and disciplined, especially the SDC whose "capability to withstand assaults by armed and organized VC units is virtually nil."
 In addition, in many areas the SDC was infiltrated by the communists.